Sometimes, a business owes money to a customer and must pay a refund. Two basic situations may exist, requiring slightly

 You can also go to the Receipts tab and click New Receipt:

 With either method, a receipt entry screen will appear.
 If you copied the original receipt to a new one, everything will already be filled in, but may still be edited.
 If you started with a new receipt, complete the form as you would for any other receipt, with one important difference.
 In particular, complete a line item for everything being fully or partially refunded:

 Itemfield.
 Most of the remaining fields will fill automatically, but may be edited.

 Accountwill be filled automatically for inventory and non-inventory items.
-Otherwise, choose the same one to which the original purchase was posted.
+Otherwise, choose the same one to which the original purchase line item was posted.
 Because you will enter a negative value in one of the following fields (see below), Manager will deduct the appropriate amount from an income account, add to Inventory on hand, reduce Inventory - cost, and reduce the appropriate tax liability account.

 Descriptiondescribes the return/refund.

 Qtyis the number of units being refunded.
 Enter the quantity as a negative number.
 This is the important difference mentioned above.
-If an inventory item is not actually being returned, but only adjusted in price, enter zero or leave blank.
+If an inventory item is not actually being returned, but only adjusted in price, leave this field blank.

 Unit priceis the amount being refunded per unit of return.
 If only a partial refund is being made, enter the actual amount being refunded.
 If no quantity was entered in the